History of Civil Services in India

 The AIS promotes the unity and solidarity of the country by combating parochial attitudes of the States.
 Because the officers of these services are generally posted in states other than their own, they are less susceptible to local and regional influences than officers from within the state would be.

-Ideal for a Federation.
 India has come a long way since the dawn of Independence and opted for a federal system of government.
 The officers of these services can be and are rotated between the Centre and States, thereby, facilitating liaison between the two.
 Moreover, wide and varied background from which members of tills service are recruited, their training and orientation, the postings and assignments, the intimate knowledge of the people gained through exposure and experience in far-flung areas, give them a rare insight into agonies and aspirations of the people.

 In a federal system, differences on many issues arise between the Union and State Governments, which can be evened out by the AIS officers as these are controlled by the Union Government.

-The instrument of Change and Administrative Efficiency.
 Further, the officers of the AIS are supposed to have acquired adequate knowledge and experience which make them capable to deal with the diverse nature of problems.
 With all the stresses and strains, trials and tribulations pull and pressures, if this country is today functioning in one piece, a large measure of credit must go to the All-India Services.

 If the fruits of economic and social development achieved over the last fifty years have reached almost every nook and corner of this vast and varied land of ours, at least in small measure, it is mainly due to the administrative set up manned by the members of these services.
 If there is one single group of men who have direct access to the problems of the common man and the policies of the government it is the members of these services.

-Independence in Outlook.
 The members of the AIS hold key posts in the states, and they can give independent advice to the state ministers, which the officers of state services would hesitate to do.
 Further, the responsibility for the administration of a state, in the event of the breakdown of the constitutional machinery, is vested in the President; the existence in the state of a certain number of officers of AIS occupying key-posts in the administration will certainly be helpful to him.
 He can count more on the cooperation of officers, who in the last analysis are Union Government’s employees, than on the officers of the State Government, proper.

 Need for more AIS